 Ensure all students have name tags.

-On the day
+Responsibilities on the day

 Excursion organiser needs to ensure that the office has a complete excursion/incursion information sheet (this includes details of the venue and all required contact details of staff attending) and a copy of any other documentation.
 This includes a class lists of students attending, arrangements for students not attending.